succinctlabs/op-succinct/README.md

     and batches of blocks respectively.
 Their binary's are first run in native mode on the `kona-host` to fetch the witness data, then they use SP1 to verifiably execute the program.
-   - For `aggregation`, which is used to generate an aggregate proof for a set of batches, first generate proofs for `range` programs for each batch, then use `aggregation-client` to generate an aggregate proof.
+   - For `aggregation`, which is used to generate an aggregate proof for a set of batches, first generate proofs for `range` programs for each batch, then use `aggregation` to generate an aggregate proof.